aidantiu/xmas-greeting/README.md

-A simple Christmas Letter using HTML CSS and Vanilla Javascript.
+A simple Christmas Letter using HTML and CSS

 View at: https://aidantiu.github.io/xmas-greeting/